sushilsridhar/cs-fundamentals/ds/TREE.md

 <ins>condition for balanced binary search tree</ins>
 > | height(LST) - height(RST)| <= 1

 <ins>Self balanced binary search tree</ins>
 1. AVL Tree
 2. Red black Tree

+<ins>Time Complexity for Searching</ins>
+> O(logn),
+> we are reducing the search space by half at every step, and since height is also balanced, it can't be a skewed tree

 # Skewed Tree
-below tree without a left side or right side is called skewed tree.
+below tree without a left side or right side is called skewed tree

-> searching tc: O(n)
+<ins>Time Complexity for Searching</ins>: O(n)

 <pre>
 1